esantan-ibm/agentic-ai-bootcamp/customer-risk-summary/README.md

 ## 11\.
 How to Test Your Compliance Super Agent in the Watsonx Orchestrate UI

-Once your agents are imported and deployed, you can test them using the built-in chat interface:
+Once your agents are imported, you can test them using the built-in chat interface:

 1. Open the wxOrchestrate web interface by executing the following command in the VSCode terminal:
     ```